superdesk/web-publisher/docs/bundles/SWPStorageBundle/mapping.rst

  - ``Acme\ContentBundle\ORM\Article`` should extend ``Acme\ContentBundle\Model\Article``

-All what you need to do now is to place the mapping files for each model classes.
+All that you need to do now is to place the mapping files for each model classes.
-In this case the ``Acme\ContentBundle\ODM\PHPCR\Article`` class mapping should be placed inside ``Resources/config/doctrine-phpcr`` directory.
-The mappings for ORM classes should be placed inside ``Resources/config/doctrine-orm`` directory.
+In this case the ``Acme\ContentBundle\ODM\PHPCR\Article`` class mapping should be placed inside the ``Resources/config/doctrine-phpcr`` directory.
+The mappings for ORM classes should be placed inside the ``Resources/config/doctrine-orm`` directory.

 .. note::

-  A reference to the directories where mapping files should be placed for model classes are generated automatically, based on the supported driver.
-In case of PHPCR it will be ``Resources/config/doctrine-phpcr`` and in case of Doctrine ORM it will be ``Resources/config/doctrine-orm``.
-These directories should be created manually if don't exist.
+  A reference to the directories where mapping files should be placed for model classes is generated automatically, based on the supported driver.
+In the case of PHPCR it will be ``Resources/config/doctrine-phpcr`` and in the case of Doctrine ORM it will be ``Resources/config/doctrine-orm``.
+These directories should be created manually if they don't exist already.

 The ``getSupportedDrivers`` defines supported drivers by the ``ContentBundle`` e.g. PHPCR ODM, MongoDB ODM etc.
-You should use ``SWP\Bundle\StorageBundle\Drivers`` class to specify the supported drivers as shown in the example above.
+You should use the ``SWP\Bundle\StorageBundle\Drivers`` class to specify the supported drivers, as shown in the example above.

-The ``Drivers`` class provide drivers' constants:
+The ``Drivers`` class provides drivers' constants:

 .. code-block:: php